Neerhom/COM3D2.CategoryCreator/README.md

 Patcher relies on NEI file override, which is currently only enable by [COM3D2.ModLoader](https://github.com/Neerhom/COM3D2.ModLoader)

+Project's [Wiki](https://github.com/Neerhom/COM3D2.CategoryCreator/wiki) with samples of how to make mods for CategoryCreator.

 Support by existing plugins: none at the time of release